yochem/chime.nvim/README.md

 ## Severity

-The severity filter.
+Filter on severities, for example only show errors in Chime.
 See `:h diagnostic-severity`.

+## Severity Sort

+Sort by severity.
+It is recommended to set this to true.
+See `:h vim.diagnostic.Opts`.